Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

 The Romaine - Havenview SA2's median income among taxpayers was $55,921 in financial year 2023, according to the latest ATO data aggregated by AreaSearch.
 The average income stood at $65,421 during this period.
-These figures compare to those for Rest of Tas., which were $49,689 and $59,358 respectively.
-Based on Wage Price Index growth of 9.6% since financial year 2023, current estimates would be approximately $61,289 (median) and $71,701 (average) as of September 2025.
-According to the 2021 Census figures, household incomes in Romaine - Havenview rank between the 22nd and 28th percentiles nationally.
-The largest income bracket comprises 31.4% earning $1,500 - $2,999 weekly (1,145 residents), mirroring the surrounding region where 28.5% occupy this bracket.
-Housing costs are modest with 87.0% of income retained in Romaine - Havenview, but total disposable income ranks at just the 27th percentile nationally.
+For comparison, Rest of Tas.'s median and average incomes were $49,689 and $59,358 respectively in financial year 2023.
+Based on Wage Price Index growth of 9.6% since financial year 2023, current estimates for Romaine - Havenview SA2's median income would be approximately $61,289 as of September 2025, and the average income would be around $71,701 during this period.
+According to the 2021 Census figures, household incomes in Romaine - Havenview rank at the 23rd percentile nationally, family incomes at the 26th percentile, and personal incomes at the 28th percentile.
+The largest income bracket comprises 31.4% of residents earning between $1,500 and $2,999 weekly (1,145 residents), which is similar to the surrounding region where 28.5% fall into this bracket.
+While housing costs are modest, with 87.0% of income retained after expenses, total disposable income ranks at the 27th percentile nationally.

 Frequently Asked Questions - Income